SAWERA10/Data-Masking-System/README.md

 -   templates/ -- HTML interface files
 -   input/output files -- CSV datasets

-## Contribution

-Contributions are welcome.
-Please feel free to submit a pull request.

-## License

-This project is for educational and professional portfolio purposes.

 If you like this project, please give it a star.